fuhsjr00/bug.n/README.md

 * [AutoHotkey](http://ahkscript.org/download/) (if running bug.n from source as
   a script)

-There is no installation wizard for bug.n.
+There is no installation process for bug.n.
 If you downloaded the repository from [GitHub](../../archive/master.zip) as a zip file and unpacked it, you should be able to run either the executbale as it is or the main script (src\Main.ahk) with [AutoHotkey](http://ahkscript.org/download/).

-bug.n stores the session data (configuration, layout, window states and log) to the user's APPDATA directory, e. g.
-C:\Users\joten\AppData\Roaming\bug.n.
+By default bug.n stores the session data (configuration, layout, window states and log) to the user's APPDATA directory, e. g.
+`C:\Users\joten\AppData\Roaming\bug.n`.

 Please see the [documentation](./doc) or the [Wiki](../../wiki) for more information on installing and running, customizing and using bug.n and for a